github/copilot.vim/README.md

 ## Troubleshooting

 We’d love to get your help in making GitHub Copilot better!
-If you have feedback or encounter any problems, please reach out on our [feedback forum](https://github.com/github/copilot.vim/issues).
+If you have feedback or encounter, please reach out on our [feedback forum](https://github.com/github/copilot.vim/issues).